Racing de Santander: History

 On 22 January 2011, Indian business tycoon Ahsan Ali Syed, founder and chairman of investment company Western Gulf Advisory, completed his takeover of Racing de Santander.
 Following his takeover, he immediately sacked Miguel Ángel Portugal.
 A turbulent 2011–12 season saw the club go through three different managers, all of which were unable to prevent Racing from being relegated to the Segunda División, bringing an end to their decade stay in the top flight of Spanish football.

 At the end of the following campaign, Racing again finished at the bottom of the table, sealing their fate of a consecutive relegation.
 During the season, Racing had also been immersed in a severe institutional and financial crisis.
 The club's relegation brought an end to 22 years of playing in Spain's professional divisions.
-In spite of that plight, the team was able to reach the quarterfinals in the 2013–14 edition of the domestic cup after ousting top-divisioners Sevilla FC and UD Almería; in the first leg against the latter, club fans stormed the presidential tribune at Estadio El Sardinero and assaulted chairman Ángel Lavín.
+In spite of that plight, the team was able to reach the quarterfinals in the 2013–14 edition of the domestic cup after ousting top-divisioners Sevilla and Almería; in the first leg against the latter, club fans stormed the presidential tribune at Estadio El Sardinero and assaulted chairman Ángel Lavín.

 On 27 January 2014, Racing's players, citing several months of unpaid wages, announced they would not play their upcoming cup match unless the club's president and board resigned.
 Three days later, in the club's second-leg fixture against Real Sociedad, the players gathered at the centre circle following kick-off, refusing to play.
 Referee Jesús Gil Manzano suspended the game after one minute, with Racing being given a loss due to forfeit.
 As a result of the protest the club was fined and banned from competing in the following edition of the competition.
 On 31 January Lavín was sacked, with former player Juan Antonio Sañudo being appointed his successor by practically all the shareholders.